Traqueur-dev/PAPIWrapper/README.md

 - Support for relational placeholders (two-player parameters).
 - Argument replacement using `{}` with a single level of recursion.
 - Easy integration with PlaceholderAPI.
+- Automatic extraction of registered placeholders into a `.md` file.

 ## 📥 Installation
 1. Add PlaceholderAPI as a dependency to your plugin.